SemionV/doryn/devlog.md

 **28.08.24**
 * Task done: Organize cmake targets for convenient development
+* Task done: Cleanup install directory from google-benchmark files
+* Task done: Put test executable to a separate folder in install directory

 **19.07.24**
 * Task done: boost problem solved.
 Now instead of whole boost library a small adapter library is used instead, which contains extract of used boost libraries